 Then in 2015, another development project was planned.
 The Detailed Development Masterplan mentioned the building of 17,500 homes, retail shopping and offices.
 The project was estimated to cost RM43 billion.

 All the government attempts over the years to modernise Kampung Baru, though bit by bit, have proven that the village has always been the clashing arena for political and economic gains.

 The clouded future of Kampung Baru

-In the new Master Plan, the government has allocated RM10 billion for a redevelopment.
-With this project, Kampung Baru will no longer be left out of the rapid growth of Kuala Lumpur.
+In the new Master Plan, the government has allocated RM10 billion for redevelopment.
+With this project, Kampung Baru will no longer be left out of Kuala Lumpur’s rapid growth.

 The project will include building facilities required by the bottom 40% income group, especially the 30,000 affordable homes.

 However, the offer price of RM850 per sq. ft. was turned down because it was said to be too low for a land believed to be worth billions.